UCLAdeepvision/CS188-Projects-2024Winter/_posts/2024-03-18-team32-object-detection.md

-## 3D Bounding Box Estimation based Method: Deep3dbox
+## 3d Bounding Box Estimation based Method: Deep3dbox

-"3D Bounding Box Estimation Using Deep Learning and Geometry, Mousavian et al. 2017" starts with a 2D bounding box, and estimates 3D dimensions/orientation using that.
+"3d Bounding Box Estimation Using Deep Learning and Geometry, Mousavian et al. 2017"[4]. starts with a 2D bounding box, and estimates 3d dimensions/orientation using that.

 The model utilizes a Hybrid discrete-continuous loss function Geometric constraints from 2D bounding box for training.

+The model's primary goal is to attempt to regress 3d Object Dimensions from 2d bounding boxes.
+As a part of the loss function,

 ![EGO10]({{ '/assets/images/32/3d1.png' | relative_url }})
 {: style="width: 400px; max-width: 100%;"}

-The model's primary goal is to attempt to regress 3D Object Dimensions from 2d bounding boxes.
-As a part of the loss function,

-### 3D Dimension Regression
+### 3d Dimension Regression

-One of the first goals of the model is to regress 3d object dimensions from the 2d bounding boxs.
+One of the first goals of the model is to regress 3d object dimensions from the 2d bounding boxes.

 The model makes the assumption that the 2d bounding boxes provided by the model is as tight as possible, and each side of the 2d box touches the projection of 1 or more of the 2d box's corners.